SUSE-Technical-Marketing/MWC-2025-demos/README.md

 3. **Git Repository Overview:**  We'll review the Git repository structure, branches, and components used for deployment, emphasizing the management-as-code approach.

-4. **EMEA-GER Region Deployment (Fleet):** We'll deploy the 200 emulated clusters in the EMEA-GER region using Fleet, demonstrating large-scale deployment capabilities.
+4. **EMEA-GER Region Deployment (Fleet):** We'll deploy 200 emulated clusters in the EMEA-GER region using Fleet, demonstrating large-scale deployment capabilities.

 5. **EMEA-GER Region Deployment Monitoring:** We'll monitor the deployment progress of the 200 emulated servers.